Statutory rights in accordance with the Employment Act 2006 came into force for eligible employees on or after 30 September 2007.

 5.2 Once completed, the employee must submit the application form to the line manager, who will return the acknowledgement slip on the form.

 5.3 The written application may be returned if all information is not completed and the request for flexible working may not be considered until all required information is completed accordingly.
-If the employee making the request fails or refuses to provide the information, the line manager may treat the request as withdrawn and notify the employee in writing (Flexible Working Notice of Withdrawal Form at Annex 2 can be used for this purpose).
+If the employee making the request fails or refuses to provide the information, the line manager may treat the request as withdrawn and notify the employee in writing (Flexible Working Notice of Withdrawal Form at Annex 2 can be used for this purpose)

 5.4 If the line manager agrees to the proposed changes in working pattern, confirmation will be issued in writing, within 28 days of the request being made.
 If the line manager is not able to agree to the request within that time, a meeting to discuss the application must be arranged with the employee making the request, within 28 days of the request being made.

-5.5 If an employee fails to attend a meeting without notification more than once, without a reasonable explanation, the request may be treated as withdrawn and the line manager will confirm this in writing to the employee (see form at Annex 2).
+5.5 If an employee fails to attend a meeting without notification more than twice, without a reasonable explanation, the request may be treated as withdrawn and the line manager will confirm this in writing to the employee (see form at Annex 2).

 6. Right to be accompanied